Published: 23 Jan 2020

 The network infrastructure of healthcare organizations is the foundation of digital transformation, as robust, secure and resilient connectivity is vital.
 This infrastructure component optimizes the pathway across the healthcare ecosystem.
 Therefore, it is evident that a secure network lays the ground for delivering secure data, applications, mobility and IoT connectivity that ultimately drives outstanding patient care and improves healthcare outcomes.
 Thus, in order to ensure network security across the digital platform, it is essential to leverage security testing to avoid threats and vulnerabilities.

 Hacking and cyber-attacks are common today in the data networks which has become a major concern for healthcare organizations.
 The massive Wannacry cyberattack infiltrated hospital networks across Europe and North America and posed a halt to their medical services.

-Healthcare IoT systems are more vulnerable to hacking, and threats as the proliferation of sensors and connected devices greatly expand and ease the network attacks.
+Healthcare IoT systems are more vulnerable to hacking and threats as the proliferation of sensors and connected devices greatly expand and ease network attacks.
 Many healthcare IoT devices are manufactured without following security measures and continue to be more susceptible.